onlytruejames/nuclearGraphics/README.md

 def variables(cam):
     return [] #fill this list with the variables you need, although frankly it can be any data type as long as it's only one variable

-def callback(cam, variables):
+def callback(img, variables):
     #get your variables here with variables[0] or whatever
-    result, image = cam.read()
-    if result:
-        #image is a PIL image which you can manipulate.
-Once manipulated, return the image.
+    #manipulate img and return it

 ```